dobots/aim/index.md

 [Dodedodo](http://www.dodedodo.com/) is an **internet of things** infrastructure.
 More than other software packages it provides machine learning and artificial intelligence algorithms for everyone to use in their applications.
 But, why the internet of things?
 We would like answer that question with a few questions of our own:

-* Why would you want to come home to a cold house?
 * Why would you want to turn on the lights yourself?
 * Why would you want to forget to turn off the heating?
 * Why would you want to clean your house yourself?
 * Why would you not want to know if your grandma fell?
-* Why would you not want to know if there is a burglar in your home?
 * Why would you want to have dead plants?
-* Why would you not want to find out that your dog hurt itself by accident?
-* Why do you want to forget groceries in the supermarket?
 * Why do you want to forget your suitcase in the train?

 <div class="highlight">